| | | |

 Ingredient Notes

-• Tomatoes and tomato sauce – Canned tomatoes and sauce make it saucy and robust.
+• Tomatoes and tomato sauce – Canned tomatoes provide acidity and chunks of tomato throughout, while tomato sauce thickens the base and helps everything simmer into a cohesive pot.

 Steps to Make Beef and Bean Chili

-1. Heat oil in a Dutch oven and cook the ground beef and onions until the beef begins to brown.
+1. Start by heating oil in a Dutch oven and browning the ground beef with the onions until the meat is mostly cooked through and the onions are starting to soften.

-2. Stir in the bell pepper and garlic and cook until the beef is no longer pink.
+2. Add the bell pepper and garlic and continue cooking, stirring frequently, until the vegetables are tender and the beef has lost any trace of pink.

 Recipe Variations